 2. Cremation Memorial

-Like a traditional headstone, a cremation memorial serves as a physical marker of your loved one.
+Similar to a traditional headstone, a cremation memorial serves as a physical marker of your loved one.
 There are a variety of memorial options, including:

-3. Mausoleums
+3. Mausoleums For Cremation Urns

 While we’re accustomed to seeing monuments or headstones in cemeteries, many cemeteries also house mausoleums.

-Mausoleums are above ground structures, traditionally made of granite, that are created for people who don’t want to be buried below ground.
+Mausoleums are aboveground structures, traditionally made of granite, that are created for people who don’t want to be buried below ground.

 A common type of mausoleum seen in cemeteries are columbariums.
 They are public or private structures that house cremated remains instead of caskets and are composed of small niches that hold a single cremation urn.